Axway-API-Builder-Ext/api-builder-extras/api-builder-plugin-fn-aws-lambda/README.md

 };
 ```
 Using the payload: `{"key1":"Chris"}` the attribute `$.result` will contain the following: `Howdy Hello from Chris from AWS-Lambda!`.
 In case of an error the attribute: `$.error` contains the error returned by AWS or by the Lambda-Fow-Node.

+If the function is invoked asynchronously no data is returned.
+The attribute: `$.result` just contains the value: `Accepted`.

 ## Compatibility
 Tested with AWS Lambda Q1/2020